csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 result←DEPTH-LIMITED-SEARCH(problem ,depth) **if** result = cutoff **then return** result

-**Figure 3.18** The iterative deepening search algorithm, which repeatedly applies depth- limited search with increasing limits.
-It terminates when a solution is found or if the depth- limited search returns failure , meaning that no solution exists.
+**Figure 3.18** The iterative deepening search algorithm, which repeatedly applies depthlimited search with increasing limits.
+It terminates when a solution is found or if the depthlimited search returns failure , meaning that no solution exists.

 Limit = 3